-The practicum experience for Nursing Case Management requires the student to demonstrate the knowledge and skills they have acquired through a variety of experiences as a nurse case manager in a healthcare environment.
-This course requires an eight (8) hour per week "hands-on" experience in the Nursing Case Management role.
-The culmination of this course will result in the completion of the Major Applied Research Paper (MARP) related to the nursing case manager; its practice, concepts and/or major issues in today's complex healthcare environment.
+The practice experience for Nursing Case Management requires the student to demonstrate the knowledge and skills they have acquired through a variety of experiences as a nurse case manager in a healthcare environment.
+This course requires 90 hours of practice experience (PE) related to case management in a healthcare environment.
+The culmination of this course will result in the completion of the capstone project related to nursing case management, it practice, concepts and/or major issues in today's complex healthcare environment.

-NUR607 Nursing Informatics Research Seminar CU 3:6.6.6
+NUR607 Nursing Informatics Research Seminar